digital-fabric/polyphony/docs/getting-started/tutorial.md

 happen as long as the read loop is not done.

 Fortunately, Polyphony makes it super easy to do more than one thing at once.
-Let's spin up a separate coprocess for each client:
+Let's spin up a separate fiber for each client:

 ```ruby
 while (client = server.accept)